TJCoding/Enhanced-Image-Colour-Transfer-2/README.md

 An executable for the 'Further Enhanced-Image-Colour-Transfer' processing  is available [here](https://github.com/TJCoding/Image-Colour-Transfer-Processing-Executable).

-*Please star this respository if you find either of these facilities to be commendable.*
+*Please star this respository if you find any of these facilities to be commendable.*